Charles Upham: Victoria Cross and Bar

-Other honours
+Legacy

 In 1953, Upham was awarded the Queen Elizabeth II Coronation Medal.
 In 1992, he was presented with the Order of Honour by the Government of Greece, in recognition of his service in the Battles of Greece and Crete.

 HMNZS Charles Upham, a Royal New Zealand Navy ship, was commissioned in 1995, and decommissioned in 2001.

+Upham Quadrangle at Christ's College, Christchurch contains a bronze memorial of Upham by sculptor Mark Whyte.
+It was installed and dedicated in May 2015.

 A bronze statue stands outside the Hurunui District Council buildings in Amberley, North Canterbury, depicting Charles Upham "the observer".

 A street in suburban Christchurch is named Charles Upham Avenue, and there is an Upham Terrace in Palmerston North, and an Upham Crescent in Taradale, Napier.
 There is also an Upham Street in Havelock North, Hawke's Bay, near streets named after fellow VC recipients Elliott, Grant, Crichton and Ngarimu.

 A Jetconnect Boeing 737-800 was named Charles Upham in August 2011.

-In popular culture

-Charles Upham is the subject of Tom Scott's book Searching for Charlie: In Pursuit of the Real Charles Upham VC & Bar.

-The character of Lucas Riggs in video game Call of Duty: Vanguard is a second lieutenant with two Victoria Crosses fighting in Africa.